LucioFex/DarkSouls-Main-Bosses/ReadMe.md

 ### About testing:
 - You have to install the NPM package `Jest` in the 27.0.6 version (for example, from the package.json file).
+    - If you want to install the package manually, you will have to run `npm install jest@27.0.6` command to install this specific version.
 - Then, everything is already set up, so you can execute the tests with the command `npm run test` in your terminal.

 ## Contributions